 Shelf life refers to the period when a food product is able to maintain its desirable and acceptable characteristics under given handling and storage conditions.
 These desirable and acceptable characteristics often relate to product quality and product safety.
 They can be microbiological, physical, or chemical in nature.
 Overall, labels on food provide a lot of information to the consumer regarding the food.
 For example, labels show information regarding nutrition, ingredients in the food, and a host of dates.

+What is the difference between Best Before and Use by dates?
 There is usually a common confusion when it comes to the meaning of the various dates found in food and other product labels.
 However, the differences are indeed clear, and simple to remember once grasped.
 Understanding the difference in these dates is critical, especially when it comes to food products.
 This is because food may indeed contain bacteria.
 Such food, when stored for too long outside the recommended temperature, can lead to food poisoning.
 It is thus vital to understand what respective date labels written on food products each mean to shelf life.

 Who decides if a product requires a ‘best before’ or ‘use by’ date?